 If you have a love of Pitt, a desire to teach, and great interpersonal skills, you may make an excellent Undergraduate Teaching Assistant (UTA).
 Join the more than 80 upperclassmen who dedicate their time to help first-term students make their transition to college a smooth and successful one.
-If you have taken Academic Foundations, known as Introduction to the Arts of Sciences before the fall of 2018, (FP 0001) or First-Year Seminar (FP 0003), you have the opportunity to pass on the knowledge you have gained by working as Undergraduate Teaching Assistants (UTAs) in those courses.
+If you have taken Academic Foundations (FP 0001, FP 0002, FP 0004) or First-Year Seminar (FP 0003), you have the opportunity to pass on the knowledge you have gained by working as Undergraduate Teaching Assistants (UTAs) in those courses.

 What is a UTA?